AndersDJohnson/use-redux-graphql/packages/redux-graphql/README.md

 };
 ```

-If you are also using a remote GraphQL server and you want your client schema to extend,
-you should use `extend type Query` instead of `type Query`.

 ## TypeScript

-If you want to generate TypeScript types from your Redux GraphQL schema,
+If you want to generate TypeScript types from a Redux GraphQL schema you maintain,
-you can move your schema to an external file, e.g., `src/graphql/redux.graphql`:
+you can write a schema in an external file, e.g., `src/graphql/redux.graphql`:

 ```graphql
 type Place {